omgtehlion/jscollect/README.md

 =========
 JS and CSS utils set

-jscollectd.js - on-the-fly file merger
+### What is included

+#### jscollectd.js
+On-the-fly file merger.

+This tool finds all calls of `include('path/to/a/file.js');` in your JavaScripts and embeds thier content in place of invocation.

+In CSS it will find all `@import('path/to/another.css')` statements and do the same thing.
+All paths to images and other resources will be rewritten accordingly.

+#### freeze.js
-freeze.js - tool for "freeze" images in css.
+Tool for “freezing” images in css files.

+### How to use

 Use `npm install jscollect` to get the latest version.